Wycliffe Global Alliance

+As of August 2025, Wycliffe Global Alliance estimated that translations of either portions of the Bible, the New Testament, or the whole Bible exist in over 4,007 of the 7,396 languages used on Earth, including 392 sign languages.
+This comprised the full text of the Bible being available in 776 languages, the New Testament in 1,798 languages, and portions of scripture in 1,433 languages.
+This is an increase from scripture being available in 3,756 languages in September 2024 and, from 3,415 languages in 2020.

 History

 Wycliffe Bible Translators USA was founded in 1942 by William Cameron Townsend.
 When other Wycliffe organisations were founded around the world, they initially operated as its divisions in those countries.
 A new organisation, Wycliffe Bible Translators International, was started in May 1980 to provide this international leadership.

 In 1991 Wycliffe International was restructured so that the Wycliffe organisations in each country became fully independent, causing Wycliffe International to become an association of organisations.
 In February 2011, Wycliffe International took on a new "doing business as" name, Wycliffe Global Alliance.

+In 1999, Vision 2025, was adopted by Wycliffe Bible Translators International and SIL.
+It envisioned that Bible translation would be started within a generation (25 years) for every language that still needs it.
+At that time, over 5,000 languages were still in need of translation.
+By August 2025, this had plunged to only 544 remaining, representing 36.8 million people (about 0.5% of the world's population).

 Philosophy and methods

 Wycliffe bases its philosophy on Townsend's Protestantism which regards the intercultural and multilinguistic spread of Christianity as a divine command.
 The organization adheres to the principle of sola scriptura and regards Biblical texts as the authoritative and infallible word of God.

 Wycliffe states its focus is participating with and encouraging Christian churches to minister to minority languages, so that every language community can have access to the Bible.

 Wycliffe Global Alliance emphasizes its international nature.
 It describes itself as "multicultural, multinational, creative and facilitative."
 Wycliffe Global Alliance has its headquarters in Singapore.
 The Global Leadership Team is a virtual team and is spread across Africa, the Americas, Asia, Australia, and Europe.